kedro-org/kedro/docs/source/07_extend_kedro/02_hooks.md

 Hooks are a mechanism to add extra behaviour to Kedro's main execution in an easy and consistent manner.
 Some examples may include:

-* Adding a transformer after the data catalog is loaded
+* Adding a log statement after the data catalog is loaded
 * Adding data validation to the inputs before a node runs, and to the outputs after a node has run.
 This makes it possible to integrate with other tools like [Great-Expectations](https://docs.greatexpectations.io/en/latest/)
 * Adding machine learning metrics tracking, e.g. using [MLflow](https://mlflow.org/), throughout a pipeline run